Alden Richards: 2022–present

 In March 2023, he returned to Eat Bulaga! after a year-long hiatus from the show, focusing on other projects including the TV series Start-Up PH, working with Bea Alonzo in 2022.
 The series was directed by Jerry Lopez Sineneng and Dominic Zapata.

-Richards and Julia Montes starred in Five Breakups and a Romance; directed by Irene Emma Villamor.
+Richards and Julia Montes starred on Five Breakups and a Romance; directed by Irene Emma Villamor.
 The movie was the first collaboration of GMA Pictures, Cornerstone Studios, and Myriad Entertainment.
 In an interview, Sharon Cuneta revealed that she and Richards would be featured in a film, Family of Two directed by Nuel Naval and produced by CineKo Productions.
 It was shown at the 2023 Metro Manila Film Festival.

-He played the lead role in Magpakailanman: Sa Puso't Isipan, directed by Gina Alajar with co-starring Chris Villanueva, Jackie Lou Blanco, Dave Bornea, Therese Malvar.
+He played the lead role in Magpakailanman: Sa Puso't Isipan, directed by Gina Alajar with co-stars Chris Villanueva, Jackie Lou Blanco and Therese Malvar.
 The episode won for Best Single Drama Anthology National Winner at the 2024 Asian Academy Creative Awards.
 The episode first premiered in August 2023.
 It was re-aired in January 2025.

-MUP Organization tapped him and Xian Lim in hosting 2023 Miss Universe Philippines.
-Richards returned to host the 2024 Miss Universe Philippines with Gabbi Garcia, Tim Yap and Former Ms. Universe R'Bonney Gabriel, held at the SM Mall of Asia.
+He co-hosted the 2023 Miss Universe Philippines with Xian Lim.
+Richards returned to host the 2024 Miss Universe Philippines with Gabbi Garcia, Tim Yap and former Ms. Universe R'Bonney Gabriel, held at Mall of Asia.

-He joined the war-drama series Pulang Araw, directed by Dominic Zapata with an ensemble cast of Dennis Trillo, Barbie Forteza, David Licauco and Sanya Lopez.
+He joined the war action, drama series Pulang Araw, directed by Dominic Zapata with an ensemble cast of Dennis Trillo, Barbie Forteza, David Licauco and Sanya Lopez.
 He played the role of Eduardo Dela Cruz, one of the guerillas.
 The series aired on Netflix from July to December 2024.
 In November 2024, Richards was reunited with Bernardo in Hello, Love, Again, directed by Cathy Garcia-Sampana.
-The movie became the highest-grossing Philippine film of all time.
-This was the first movie studio collaboration between ABS-CBN's Star Cinema and GMA Pictures.
+The movie became the highest-grossing Filipino films of all time.
+This was the first movie studio collaboration between Star Cinema and GMA Pictures.
 The film debut on Netflix in February 2025.